-But considering that, since when I was a little kid my parents helped me to overcome my shyness by not believing the excuses I was making when I was too afraid to go play a match, or too afraid to go out with other kids, and so on.
-Little by little I started building confidence being forced to face my fear and overcoming them one at the time, and the key takeaway here is that confidence is something that you build through life experiences and achievements, not by reading a book while hiding in your house.
+But considering that, since when I was a little kid, my parents helped me to overcome my shyness by not believing the excuses I was making for instance when I was too afraid to go play a match or too afraid to go out with other kids, then little by little I started building confidence by being forced to face my fear and overcoming them one at the time.
+And here the key takeaway is that confidence is something that you build through life experiences and achievements, not by reading a book while hiding in your house.

 Compared to most people I had quite an early awakening at age 17: a stunner in my social circle, who by the way had a boyfriend, had identified me to be her orbiter, and I was all too happy to comply.
-For roughly one year I “worked on her”: I was always trying to impress her, I was always available to her, I was always waiting for her to give me a signal of approval.
-Most of the time I had the feeling I was getting closer and closer to her.
-You know the feeling: a little win today, another little win tomorrow, hoping for the final reward of us getting together.
+For roughly one year I “worked on her”: I was always trying to impress her, I was always available to her, I was always waiting for her to give me a signal of approval, etc. Most of the time I had the feeling I was getting closer and closer to her, maybe you know what I’m talking about: a little win today, another little win tomorrow, hoping for the final reward of us getting finally together.
 Too bad it just never goes that way.
-Still there were times during that one year when I felt confused, unable to understand why there seemed to be always an obstacle between me and her, always a reason why she could not concede herself to me.
-Sometimes I discussed all of this with my friends, but they were as clueless as I was, and their recommendation was always to try a different angle, a different strategy, to keep “working on her” basically.
-Long story short she finally split up and to my shock she was not interested in having me as a boyfriend.
-Also, she had been rejecting my advances when she was in the relationship, but when the truth surfaced after the break-up, I discovered that she had been cheating regularly on her boyfriend with the so-called bad boys.
+There were times during that one year when I felt confused, unable to understand why there seemed to be always an obstacle between me and her, always a reason why she could not concede herself to me… Sometimes I discussed all of this with my friends, but they were as clueless as I was, and their recommendation was always to try a different angle, a different strategy, to keep “working on her” basically.
+Long story short she finally split up, but to my shock she was not interested in having me as a boyfriend!
+Also, she had been rejecting my advances when she was in the relationship, but when the truth surfaced after the break-up, I discovered that she had been cheating regularly on her boyfriend with the so-called “bad boys”.
 Not with me, the caring and available friend, but with the bad boys.
-I took mental note of the entire experience, which was quite painful but also quite enlightening of female behaviour.
-And let’s just remember that these were the days before the Information Age, so what seems obvious now was not so obvious at a time when most people were still manually typing web addresses into the browser.
+I took mental note of the entire experience, which was quite painful but at the same time also quite enlightening of female behaviour.
+And let’s just remember that these were the days before the Information Age, so what may seem obvious now was surely not that obvious to a young guy at a time when most people were still manually typing web addresses into their browser.

-For a series of circumstances, in summer 2017 I found myself newly single after a six-year relationship, and I relocated to a different country.
-Up to that point I had never done any online search on women, relationships and pick-up, never read a book on those subjects, never been on a forum to discuss those things, and I seem to remember that even in real life I never talked with anyone about that (except briefly with my clueless friends during that experience when I was 17).
-Up to that point for me it had always been trial and error with women for me.
+For a series of circumstances, in summer 2017 I found myself newly single after a six-year relationship, exactly when I was also relocating to a different country.
+Up to that point I had never done any online searches on women, relationships and pick-up, I had never read a book on those subjects, I had never been on a forum to discuss those things, and I seem to remember that even in real life I had never talked about it with anyone (except briefly with my clueless friends during that experience when I was 17).
+Up to that point, it had always been trial and error with women for me.